Turkish-coffee/OODBMS-study-case/README.md

 # 1. Colima Installation (optional)

-For people like me with non-traditional chips like Apple's ARM chips, Colima must be installed to emulate 86x_64 chip instructions.
+For non-traditional chips like Apple's ARM chips, Colima must be installed to emulate 86x64 chip instructions.
-Once installed, run in cmd line the follwoing:
+Once installed, run the follwoing:

 	colima start --arch x86_64 --memory 4

 For each commands whcih will be done bellow, don't forget to add the following prefix: <Colima –ssh> .